amin07/Pose-Pooling-3dConvNet/README.md

 ## Requirements
 Python, PyTorch

+## Mention
+Most of the base code scripts and data are obtained from [WLASL](https://github.com/dxli94/WLASL) project

 ## Training the Network
-1. Download and preprocess the data from https://github.com/dxli94/WLASL
+1. Download and preprocess the data from [WLASL](https://github.com/dxli94/WLASL)
 2. Put the preprocessed data in a directory titled such as ```downloaded_data```
 3. Set few variables in the ```__main__``` section of training script titled as ```train_network.py```
     - root : location where preprocessed data saved